 What if you could make a difference in the world simply by using the power of your own garden?
 You can!
 By one estimate, gardeners could feed 28 million hungry Americans just by donating their extra produce.

-That’s why we've launched Garden to Give, a program to inspire our community of gardeners to share some of their garden’s bounty with those in need.
-Here at Gardener’s Supply we pledge to donate produce from our Company Farm.
+That’s why we launched Garden to Give, a program to inspire our community of gardeners to share some of their garden’s bounty with those in need.
+Here at Gardener’s Supply we’ve pledged to donate produce from our Company Farm.
 We invite you to join us and donate homegrown fruits and veggies to your local food pantry, soup kitchen or other hunger relief agency.

 Presented by Laura from Garden Answer

 Thank you for taking the pledge!
 Your name has been entered in our Garden to Give Sweepstakes.
 For official rules click here.

 If you’ve never donated your fresh-grown produce to a local food pantry or soup kitchen, you may have some questions.
 We contacted several such hunger relief agencies for answers to the most frequently asked questions.
 When in doubt, contact your local food pantry for specifics.

 Your neighbors, most likely.
 The USDA reports that more than 41 million Americans (including 13 million children) lack adequate food at some point during each year.
 Yet about 11.4 billion pounds of garden produce ends up as food waste each year, according to AmpleHarvest.org.
 We can change that, one garden at a time!